joelouthan/Theologicus/src/confession-1689/1689-10-4-the-calling-of-god-not-by-us.md

 But I have some good news to this bad news:

->Romans 6:23 (CSB) For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.
+>Romans 6:23 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.

 God knew.
 God knew we were far because he knows our hearts.
 God knew we were too far from him and we were utterly helpless in getting back to him.
 God knew this.

 God knew this and he knew that.
 He knew that the wages of sin is death.
 And he knew that we would die in our sins and be apart from him forever.
 He saw the wickedness of our state and then sent his Son not only to live for us but to conquer sin and hell and Satan and demons by dying for us.
 Not only to die for us but to resurrect back to live and conquer death for us.
 Not only to resurrect for us but to ascend to the heavens in power to the right hand of the Father in order to intercede for us and rule and reign over all of creation.

->Romans 8:30 (CSB) And those he predestined, he also called; and those he called, he also justified; and those he justified, he also glorified.
+>Romans 8:30 And those he predestined, he also called; and those he called, he also justified; and those he justified, he also glorified.

 So what shall we say to these things?

->Romans 9:15 (CSB) For he tells Moses, I will show mercy to whom I will show mercy, and I will have compassion on whom I will have compassion.
+>Romans 9:15 For he tells Moses, I will show mercy to whom I will show mercy, and I will have compassion on whom I will have compassion.

 God is both perfectly in kindness and in wisdom.
 This plan of salvation?
 No way could we have concocted this scheme!
 How do I know?
 If we came up with the plan of salvation, then somehow, someway, we would make ourselves the hero of the story.